-Here’s everything to know about the Gaza truce proposal Hamas has agreed to
+Here’s everything to know about Gaza truce proposal Hamas has agreed to

 Photos: Palestinians ordered by Israeli military to evacuate eastern Rafah

-Hamas’s announcement on Monday was met with celebrations in Gaza as Palestinians hoped it would finally bring an end to a nearly seven-months long war, in which Israel has killed at least 34,700 people in the Palestinian territory.
+Hamas’s announcement on Monday was met with celebrations in Gaza as Palestinians hoped it would finally bring an end to a nearly seven-month-long war, in which Israel has killed at least 34,700 people in the Palestinian territory.

 However, Israel’s response has been less enthusiastic, as it continued to emphasise its desire to attack Rafah in southern Gaza and to completely defeat Hamas.